losamtz/axis-acap-tip-workshop/webserver-proxy/web-proxy/README.md

 This sample demonstrates how to build a reverse-proxied web server inside an ACAP application using CivetWeb + AXParameter + Jansson.

-- CivetWeb runs a single-threaded HTTP server (num_threads=1).
+- CivetWeb runs a multithreaded-threaded HTTP server.
 - AXParameter is used to persist configuration parameters.
 - JSON endpoints allow get/set of parameters.
-- Reverse proxy forwards requests from /local/api_multicast/ → http://localhost:2001.
+- Reverse proxy forwards requests from /local/api/ → http://localhost:2001.

 This is the simplest possible architecture—no mutexes or threading required.